oskarrough/rough/README.md

 Below the hood the following tasks are used.
 You can always call them directly, although it shouldn't be necessary.

 - `gulp templates` with Handlebars (and handlebars-layouts)
-- `gulp styles` with Sass (and libsass, autoprefixer & sourcemaps)
+- `gulp styles` with Sass (and libsass, autoprefixer & sourcemaps + easy imports from npm modules)
 - `gulp scripts` with Browserify, Rollup and next-gen JavaScript with Babel
 - `gulp icons` with Grunticon for SVG icons
 - `gulp images` optimizes images and generates SVG icons with `icons`
 - `gulp critical` is used by build to inline critical-path CSS
 - `gulp rev` to revision static assets for better caching
 - `gulp serve:dist` to test what you just build locally

-See http://rough.surge.sh for a demo.

-## Getting started

-Make sure you have at least node > 5 installed.
-Check by doing `node -v`.
-To use it, [download it](https://github.com/oskarrough/rough/archive/master.zip) and run `npm install` inside the directory.

-That's it.
-Check the features listed above or dive directly into the `gulpfile.js` to see what tasks are available.

 ## Structure